JhongHawan/collegetracker/README.md

 The app was built with the MERN stack and implements Redux for state management.
 Reactstrap and react-transition-group were used for the front-end client side development.

+## Heroku
+The app is deployed on my heroku server, here's the link: https://pacific-dusk-74714.herokuapp.com/